California State Route 17: Safety

-SR 17's combination of narrow shoulders, dense traffic, slow trucks, sharp turns, blind curves, wandering fauna such as deer and mountain lions, and sudden changes in traffic speeds have led to a number of collisions and fatalities, leading to the reputation of SR 17 as one of the most dangerous highways in the state.
-In the winter months, because SR 17 crosses a high precipitation area in the Santa Cruz Mountains, the roadway can become slippery from rain, snow or ice, especially at the summit.
+The four lane section of SR 17 is known as "Killer 17."
+It has a combination of narrow lanes, dense traffic, slow trucks, sharp turns, blind curves, sudden changes in traffic speeds, and wandering fauna such as deer, wild turkeys, and mountain lions, which has led to a number of collisions and fatalities.
+Because of this, SR 17 is considered to be one of the most dangerous highways in the state.
+In the winter months, because SR 17 crosses a high precipitation area in the Santa Cruz Mountains, the roadway can become slippery from rain, snow or ice, especially at the summit, and heavy rain results in mudslides.

 Despite having fewer curves than in Santa Cruz County, certain sections of SR 17 in Santa Clara County are so dangerous that they have been nicknamed.
-The first long sweeping turn North of Summit Road with its sharp angle, off-camber banking, and steep entering downhill slope is called "Valley Surprise" for the fact that so many strike the median shortly after having entered the Santa Clara Valley.
+The first long downhill turn North of Summit Road is named "Valley Surprise" for the fact that so many "Valleys" are caught driving too fast into the sharpening curve, and end up striking the median.
 The most infamous is called "Big Moody Curve".
 This curve is named after Big Moody Creek below, slightly greater than a 180 degree turn, and bracketed by additional 90 degree turns.
 The inside surfaces of the median barriers in both of these turns are normally chipped up and black with tire rubber.

 Efforts to improve safety have included adding electronic speed monitoring signs and warnings lights on curves, removing trees to improve visibility around blind curves, and increased patrol and enforcement of traffic laws.
 The portion between Los Gatos and Scotts Valley has been designated the Highway 17 Safety Corridor by Caltrans and the California Highway Patrol.
 In addition, barbed wired fencing and retaining walls were added after the route suffered landslides in the Loma Prieta Earthquake.
 The route has seen recent repaving work in 2010, 2014, 2019–2020, and 2022-2023.

 Gillian Cichowski Memorial Overcrossing Bridge, over SR 17 near Los Gatos at Lexington Reservoir, was named by California Senate Concurrent Resolution 32, Chapt.
 70 in 1994.
 Gillian Cichowski was killed in an accident at this location in 1992.
 This is one of the few highway constructions in California named for a woman.
 The overpass was in response to a campaign by friends of Gillian Cichowski to make the intersection (with Bear Creek Road) safer.
 The overpass was open to northbound traffic July 18, 1996 and opened to southbound traffic August 29, 1996.
 Margaret Green of Sunnyvale, California died in a similar accident near the same location during overpass construction.

 SR 17 in Santa Cruz County is named after California Highway Patrol Lieutenant Michael Walker.
 Walker was setting flares to direct traffic around an auto accident on New Year's Eve 2005 when he was struck and killed.
 Partly in response to this accident near the Glenwood Road intersection, Caltrans began work in 2008 to widen the shoulder to eight feet.